One of the most common challenges faced by eCommerce site owners is driving quality traffic from search engines.

 If necessary, keep looking for sites on page 2 and beyond because if websites can make a place in the top 20-30 search results for highly competitive keywords, they might be doing better for other related keywords.

 Next, you will need an SEO tool to analyze these competitors’ sites.
-Semrush is one of the best and my favorite SEO tools and you can sign up now to get 7-day free trial.
+Semrush is one of the best and my favorite SEO tools and you can sign up now to get a 7-day free trial.

 You just have to go to the Semrush Organic Research Tool and enter the website URL of one of your competitors, choose the target country.